D A V I D B U R R O W S

 For his second solo show at IMT Gallery, David Burrows presents images, assemblages, animations, sound and video referencing two cybernetic-cult classics: What the frog’s eyes tells the frog’s brain (1968) by Lettvin, Maturana, McCulloch & Pitts and the ‘Get a Mac’ (Mac v PC) advert campaign by TBWA/Media Arts Lab (2006 to 2009).

 David Burrows is a member of the collaboration that produces the performance fiction Plastique Fantastique, working with Simon O’Sullivan, Alex Marzeta & Vanessa Page and others.
-The group will present a performance at the opening of the exhibition.
+The group will present a performance on Thursday 27 April 6-9pm.
 Recent exhibitions include ‘Plague of Diagrams’ at the ICA, co-curated and co-organised with Dean Kenning and members of DRUGG in 2015, ‘The Birmingham Show’ at Eastside Projects in 2015 and the solo show, ‘In Outer Space there is no Painting and Sculpture’ at Summerhall Edinburgh 2014.
 In 2002, David Burrows received a Paul Hamlyn Visual Arts Award.